MBeliou/tailwind_colors/README.md

 ## Use as a theme

 Every colors from the TWTwoColors and the TWUIColors palettes can be used.
-I recommend against using The older TWColors palette because of some null safety issues depending on your version of Flutter.

 ```dart
 return MaterialApp(